1. Previous: Table of Contents

 val pi = 3.14

 In this case, both radius and pi represent numbers that have a decimal point, which is a type that Kotlin calls a Double.
-If you want to, you can tell Kotlin the type of the variable yourself, like this:
+It’s also possible to tell Kotlin the type of the variable explicitly, like this.

 var radius: Double = 5.2